GenericMappingTools/pygmt/CONTRIBUTING.md

   dataset isn't available, open an issue requesting one and we'll work together to add it.
 * Add comments to explain things are aren't obvious from reading the code.
-Good: *Use a Mercator projection and make the plot 6 inches wide*.
+Good: *Use a Mercator projection and make the plot 15 centimeters wide*.
 Bad: *Draw coastlines and plot the data*.
 * Describe the feature that you're showcasing and link to other relevant parts of the documentation.
+* SI units should be used in the example code for gallery plots.

 ### Tutorials